 c = fun(x)

-Parameterizing Functions, in the MATLAB Mathematics documentation, explains how to provide additional parameters to the function fun.
+fun must be a function handle.
+See Parameterizing Functions, in the MATLAB Mathematics documentation, for information about how to provide additional parameters to the function fun.

 c is the output value for the center pixel in the m-by-n block x. nlfilter calls fun for each pixel in A. nlfilter zero-pads the m-by-n block at the edges, if necessary.